Dancing Madly Sideways

 Dancing Madly Sideways is the fourth studio album by the British-based American musician Marcella Detroit, released in July 2001.

 Background

 Detroit explains the title and concept of Dancing Madly Sideways as being "How I see the world; going crazy.
 Not progressing, not going back, just going sideways".
 The non-traditional electronic sound of the record stemmed from Detroit "wanting to do something more experimental".
 The album was released for free download through numerous MP3 websites and as a mail-order exclusive physical release from Detroit's website.
-It is the first Detroit album released y her independent label Banned Records, which was later renamed Lofi Records.
+It is the first Detroit album released by her independent label Banned Records, which was later renamed Lofi Records.
 Preceding the album's release, two releases were made available for purchase: a CD single of "Lust for Like" and a three-track sampler EP, Limited Edition.

 Critical reception

 Aaron Badgley from Allmusic gave the album a positive review, writing, "Here [Detroit] is able to assemble a tight band and produce a brilliant, angry, aggressive, exciting dance/rock album.
 Detroit's vocals are strong, as is her outstanding guitar playing.
 Fast, tasteful, and tuneful solos complete the mix and contribute to the originality of the music."